krobelus/git-branchstack/README.md

 ## Motivation

 Sometimes, I am working on multiple changes to a [Git] repository.
-I want to add all of my changes to a single branch, but send them upstream in small, reviewable chunks.
+I want to combine all of my changes in a single branch, but send them upstream in small, reviewable chunks.
 Refer to [the related articles](#related-articles) for some advantages of this workflow.